Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/14_chapter-11.md

 ##### Map Zoom

 You can zoom into the map with CTRL + Z or with the zoom icon.
+You can do the same where you select the tiles for the map.

 ![Chapter_11_images/Chapter-11_5_Zoom_CTRL_Z.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_11_images/Chapter-11_5_Zoom_CTRL_Z.png)